Our Story

 Section 4.
 Binding Effect

-This Article shall serve as the authoritative record of OJV’s seven‑year inquiry and shall guide the Village’s decision‑making at the 2026 Summit and the 2027 Sunset Clause vote.
+This Article shall serve as the authoritative record of OJV’s seven‑year inquiry and shall guide the Village’s decision‑making at the 2026 Summit and the 2027 Sunset Clause Board vote.

 The solutions are simple, but they aren’t easy. - Dr. Rahul Mehra